Brandonbr1/pearl-armor-1.16/README.txt

-Hi so this is my mod for 1.16 made by hand in idea and forge
+Hi this is a minecraft mod for 1.16

+what does this mod does

+it adds pearl stuff liek armor,sword,ore and a structure that spawn the perl which is a rare thing and it gives you almost every good effect